ipb-halle/MolecularFaces/readme.md

 ##### MolPaintJS

-The resource dependencies are not yet part of the jar build pipeline.
-It is necessary to install MolPaintJS according to its [documentation](https://github.com/ipb-halle/MolPaintJS) and supply the plugin location via a context-param in web.xml.
+All resource dependencies (molpaint.js) are included in the jar build pipeline.

 Context-params:
-* `de.ipb_halle.molecularfaces.MOLPAINTJS_URL` (required): location of the MolPaintJS installation (the content of its `docs/` directory)
+* `de.ipb_halle.molecularfaces.MOLPAINTJS_URL` (optional): location of molpaint.js relative to the application's context root

 ##### Marvin JS